DenysMalanichev/Diet-manager/README.md

 (make sure that localhost names are identical in your servers and project files)
 ## Project logic and description

-Project consists of two pages, all courses page and course page.
+Project consists of two pages, all meals page and main page.

 **Main page:**
 Contains main meal and option to search meals by calories